flcdrg/terraform-azure-application-gateway/README.md

 `TFC_AZURE_RUN_CLIENT_ID` = \<appId value\>
 `ARM_SUBSCRIPTION_ID` = Azure subscription id
 `ARM_TENANT_ID` = Azure tenant id

-And the following Terraform variables:

-`mssql_azuread_administrator_object_id` = the Entra ID object ID of an account to set as administrator

 Click on your profile and select **Account settings**, then **Tokens**.
 Click on **Create an API token**